 -the reports for parents that schools have to publish online

-East Cowton CE School will receive £5880 in pupil premium funding for the academic year 2019-20.
-Kirkby Fleetham CE school will not receive any pupil premium funding.
+East Cowton CE School will receive £4655 in pupil premium funding for the academic year 2019-20.
+Kirkby Fleetham CE school will receive £310.

 Please see below for our strategy and impact statements: